kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

 #### Edge case coverage

 1. Yes - Since the resource ID is already recorded, the update process will reconccile missing tags
-2. Yes - If the object update fails, we attempt to rollback the creation
+2. Yes, with caveat - If the object update fails, we attempt to rollback the creation but edge case 3 comes into play
-3. No - If we fail to delete the resource, we will still orphan the resource, but output a log message for querying/followup
+3. Minor mitigation - If we fail to delete the resource, we will still orphan the resource, but output a log message for querying/followup and return a non-retryable error
-4. No - If the process dies before recording the ID the resource is orphaned.
+4. Minor mitigation - If the process dies before recording the ID the resource is orphaned.
 If the process dies after recording the ID, but before tagging it is reconciled through update.

 ### Resource with separate tagging required - option 2